RasaHQ/rasa-demo/data/nlu/nlu.md

 - i dont like bots
 - this is a really frustrating experience
 - you're rather dull
+- iam not feeling good
+- not good

 ## intent:react_positive
 - :)